-- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and presentations to EDs decreased.
-Shingles presentations to sentinel GPs increased and presentations to EDs decreased. - Measles: No measles cases were notified in the past week. - Mumps: One overseas acquired mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased.
+Chickenpox presentations and shingles presentations to EDs increased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.